 You read a large number of books in your lifetime.
 Out of that, you complete a great number.
 While you leave that boarding pass of a bookmark, in many others, hoping to finish that journey some other day.
 Never to do in some cases.
 Some of the books you end up reading teach you a thing or two about life.
 And yet there are a few gems, the books that are a whole experience.
-These books don’t just offer a new world to get lost in, but they change you on a deeper level.
-One such book, to me, was Beyond the Sky and the Earth: A journey into Bhutan by Jamie Zeppa.
+These books don’t just offer a new world to get lost in, but they charge you on a deeper level.
+One such book, to me, was Beyond the Sky and the Earth: A Journey into Bhutan by Jamie Zeppa.

 “I wanted to throw myself into an experience that was too big for me and learn in a way that cost me something” – Jamie Zeppa

 I for one love the quintessential coming of age story, and our movies/books have too many of them.
 This right here is one such story, where the protagonist decides to go on an adventure to face her fears and ends up on a life-altering journey.
 Jamie has lived all her life in the luxuries of the developed world (read Canada).
 She comes across an opportunity to live and teach in a country about which she had only read in literature.
 When the idea of living in an alien country and experiencing foreign culture came to her, she did the obvious.
 She landed in Bhutan – the last Shangri-La!
 Maybe not so much of a Shangri-la for our Jamie yet.